RedSeaFox/voice_friend/README.md

  FRIEND = 'friend'
 ```

 Russian is set by default in the program and, accordingly, the word-beacon is used by default in Russian (*"друг"*) and the username is also indicated in Russian (*"Люся"*).
-How to set the program up to work with English and other languages, see below
+How to set the program up to work with English and other languages, see below.

 Management is carried out according to two scenarios.